confluentinc/operator-earlyaccess/production-secure-deploy/README.rst

      https://localhost:9021

+#.
+Go to the menu with three horizontal lines in the top right corner, and navigate to ADMINISTRATION -> Manage Role Assignments.
+   Select a cluster and click the button to add a role assignment.
+Here, you will see user and group search for creating a new rolebinding.

 The ``testadmin`` user (``testadmin`` password) has the ``SystemAdmin`` role granted and will have access to the cluster and broker information.